Johnny Dark

-Johnny Dark is a 1954 American Technicolor comedy drama action film directed by George Sherman and starring Tony Curtis, Piper Laurie and Don Taylor.
+Johnny Dark is a 1954 American action drama sports film directed by George Sherman and starring Tony Curtis, Piper Laurie and Don Taylor.
 It was produced and distributed by Universal Pictures.

 Plot

 Johnny Dark and his pal Duke Benson work for Fielding Motors, where owner James Fielding manufactures family-friendly automobiles.
 Chief engineer Scotty overhears the guys complaining about the company and spots a sportscar design that Johnny and Duke have created.

 New employee Liz catches the eye of the guys, but they do not know that she is Fielding's granddaughter.
 When major stockholder Winston protests the company's unwillingness to create new products for more profits, Scotty reveals that Fielding Motors is developing a new sportscar.

 Liz is chosen as the car's designer while Johnny and Duke begin building it.
 Duke invites her to go dancing, but he becomes jealous when he spots her kissing Johnny, who has discovered Liz's true identity.

 Duke is fired after flipping the car during a practice run.
 He blames it on brake failure, but Johnny feels that it is just an excuse.
 Liz is disappointed in Johnny for not defending his friend.
 The car is entered in a Canada-to-Mexico race.
 Johnny must drive it himself, Duke having been hired to drive another vehicle.
 Fielding dislikes making a sportscar but accepts Scotty's wager on the race.
 The car has a breakdown and Johnny must push it into Las Vegas, but when a radio broadcast implies that Fielding does not care, Scotty and a team of mechanics rush to Las Vegas to help Johnny reenter the race and ultimately win it.
 Liz and Duke help him celebrate.